Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 # Orangefox-DualBoot-Guac-Unified

-THANKS TO:
+###THANKS TO:

-MAIN: Zackptg5 - The master of this mod
+* Zackptg5 - The master of this mod
-DEV: Ae3NerdGod, Neel P, Whismasterflo
+* Ae3NerdGod, Neel P, Whismasterflo
-TESTER: muphetz, Varun Soma
+* muphetz, Varun Soma - to testing

 Modified TWRP (Mauronofrio's build) and installer script for all OP7/Pro/5G variants that re-purposes userdata for true dual booting.
 You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications